opensearch-project/documentation-website/_observing-your-data/prometheusmetrics.md

 ## Creating visualizations based on metrics

-You can create visualizations based on metrics collected by your OpenSearch cluster in the in the new **Metrics Analytics** section of the **Observability** application in OpenSearch Dashboards.
+You can create visualizations based on metrics collected by your OpenSearch cluster in the new **Metrics analytics** section of the **Observability** application in OpenSearch Dashboards.
 To create a visualization, choose the metrics you would like to include from the list under **Available Metrics**.
-These visualizations will be displayed in the **Metrics Analytics** section of **Observability** as seen in the following image.
+These visualizations will be displayed in the **Metrics analytics** section of **Observability** as seen in the following image.

 ![Metrics UI example 2]({{site.url}}{{site.baseurl}}/images/metrics/metrics2.png)

 After creating a visualization, you can save it with the following steps:

-1. Select **Save**.
+1. From the **Metrics analytics** page, select **Save**.
-2. You are then prompted for a **Custom operational dashboards/application**.
+2. When prompted for a **Custom operational dashboards/application**, choose one of the available options.
+3. Optionally, you can edit the pre-defined name values under the **Metric Name** fields to fit your needs.
+4. Select **Save**.

+Additionally, you can create a custom visualization generated with a PPL query under [Event analytics]({{site.url}}{{site.baseurl}}/observing-your-data/event-analytics/) to fit your needs.

+You can save a visualization created with a PPL query with the following steps:

+1. After running a PPL query from the **Events analytics** page, you will be taken to the **Explorer page**.
+1. From the **Explorer page**, select **Save**.
-3. Choose one of the provided options.
+2. When prompted for a **Custom operational dashboards/application**, choose one of the available options.
-4. Enter name values under the **Metric Name** fields.
+3. Optionally, you can edit the pre-defined name values under the **Metric Name** fields to fit your needs.
+4. Optionally, you can choose to save the visualization as a metric.
 5. Select **Save**.

-Additionally, you can create a custom visualization generated with a PPL query under [Event analytics]({{site.url}}{{site.baseurl}}/observing-your-data/event-analytics/) to fit your needs.
-The following image is an example of a visualization based on a PPL query.
+Note: Only queries that include a time series visualization and stats/span can be saved as a metric, as seen in the following image.

 ![Metrics UI example 3]({{site.url}}{{site.baseurl}}/images/metrics/metrics3.png)

-You can save the visualization with the following steps:

-1. Select **Save**.
-2. You are then prompted for a **Custom operational dashboards/application**.
-3. Choose one of the provided options.
-4. Enter name values under the **Metric Name** fields.
-5. Optionally, you can choose to save the visualization as a metric.
-6. Select **Save**.

-Only queries that include a time series visualization and stats/span can be saved as a metric.
-{: .note }